Hosted By: Connie Walker

-Note: The TCC teams aims to keep this as an unbiased search database.
-In order to do this, we only share likes/dislikes that are the most mentioned from the last 50 reviews on iTunes.
+* The True Crime Connection teams aims to keep this as an unbiased search database.
+In order to do this, we curate what people love the most and the least about a podcast by analysing ApplePodcast reviews.

-To hear about our personal favorites/feedback, catch our team sound off blogs or Instagram.
+To hear about our personal favorites/feedback, check out our Instagram or TikTok.